airpodsreplicas/airreps/docs/introduction/connectivity.md

 AirPods replicas do not support multi-device connectivity through iCloud Connect.
 :::

-## macOS Compatibility

-Newer clone models might face difficulty connecting to macOS.
-If you encounter this issue, refer to the Troubleshooting section for potential solutions.

 ## iOS Audio Playback

 Certain batches or units of AirPods replicas may face issues playing audio on iOS, often due to Apple WatchOS 7+.
 This can cause iOS to direct all audio output to the watch instead of the AirPods.
 Models V3M, V4.5, and newer versions have addressed this issue.
 The fix for this issue can be found in the Troubleshooting section.